mgorski98/Lethal-Company-player-stat-tracker/README.md

 ## Features
 - Tracking collected scrap (how much it's worth, how much of each item, etc.)
 - Tracking scrap sales (because let's face it, all of you lost some valuable items ;))
-- (TESTING) Tracking character deaths & their sources (let's see what is the most lethal cause!
+- Tracking character deaths & their sources (let's see what is the most lethal cause!
 Pun intended)
 - (IN PROGRESS) Tracking bought items
 - Tracking creature kills (friendly fire too :))
 - Tracking the moon expeditions (how many times you went to e.g. Titan and what the weather was like)
 - Summary of items collected on a moon expedition (uses the same window as when you sell the scrap and it tells you how much you earned)
 - Access to your current stats through the terminal
-- (PLANNED) Tracking the same things the game currently does (steps, etc.) but cumulative across saves
+- Tracking the same things the game currently does (steps, etc.) but cumulative across saves
-- (PLANNED) Backing up the files after each game
+- Backing up the files after each game
+- Tracking best mission streak without all players dying
+- Tracking all the money spent
+- (IN PROGRESS) Tracking highest quota reached and the amount of time quota was fulfilled

-** Please note all the stats are saved locally and also track your teammates.**
+**Please note all the stats are saved locally and also track your teammates.**

-## <a name="access-terminal"></a>Accessing stats in-game
+## Accessing stats in-game
 You can access your statistics by using the terminal.
 When you type in the `help` command, you'll see that there is a new category called `STATS`.
 - `stats` - displays available options.
 After using this command, you will be able to use the other commands.